 Before you read on - see if you can name them all in order!

-It doesn’t matter if you’re a TV presenter, a cricketer, a soap star or a singer, all you need is some determination and a love of all things sparkly if you want to lift that coveted Strictly glitter ball trophy.
-Although, if we’re honest, it also helps if you don’t have two left feet!
+It doesn’t matter if you’re a TV presenter, a cricketer, a soap star or a singer, all you need is some determination and a love of all things sparkly if you want to lift that coveted glitter ball trophy on Strictly Come Dancing.

 While most of the contestants sign up for the show purely for the joy that being on Strictly brings, rather than to further their career, we’ve done some digging to find out what happens to winners after the glitter’s worn off and the fake tan’s faded…